richterjan/actum_technical_task_lev2/README.md

 1. Get list of users trought GitHub services (REST-API)
 2. Use paginator to manage page index and page size in http / https request
 3. 3 individual parameters for filtering, which are combined with each other for the filter result
-4. Whispering input for each parameters input (autocomplete), with debouncing method
+4. Whispering input for each parameters input (autocomplete), with debouncing / throttling method

 ## Solving / Řešení
 ### Modular